 • Customer Reviews and Ratings: Customers leave reviews and ratings on platforms like Google, Yelp, and Amazon.
 Brands often display these ratings and reviews on their websites to build trust and transparency.
 For instance, Amazon showcases user ratings and reviews on product pages, influencing purchase decisions.

 • Customer Testimonials: Customers share positive experiences with a brand’s products or services.
 Brands can collect and feature these testimonials on their website, marketing materials, or social media.
-For example, a hotel might highlight a customer’s glowing review in an ad campaign to attract more guests.
+For example, a hotel might highlight a customer’s glowing review in a UGC campaign to attract more guests.

 • User-Generated Images and Videos: Customers share photos and videos showcasing their experiences with a product or service on platforms like Instagram, TikTok, or YouTube.
 Brands can request permission to repurpose these visuals in their marketing.
 GoPro, for instance, compiles user-generated action footage into captivating promotional videos.